Space Center Houston: Rocket Park

 Of the three remaining Saturn V rockets on display, only the one at the Johnson Space Center is made up of segments originally intended for flight.
 The first stage of this Saturn V rocket is from SA-514 (originally intended for the cancelled Apollo 19), the second stage from SA-515 (originally intended for the cancelled Apollo 20), and the third stage from SA-513, which was not needed after it was replaced by the Skylab workshop.
 SA-513 was originally scheduled for the cancelled Apollo 18 – the rest of the rocket was used for Skylab.
 The Apollo Command/Service Module CSM-115a (intended for Apollo 19) completes the rocket as it would stand on the launchpad.

 The Saturn V, on loan from the Smithsonian, was displayed outside the Johnson Space Center main entrance from 1977 through 2004.
 Grants from the National Park Service's Save America's Treasures program, the National Trust for Historic Preservation and private contributors funded the restoration by Conservation Solutions of Washington DC with oversight by the Smithsonian.

 An open air tram tour takes the general public into the Johnson Space Center with stops including building 30 (location of the Historic Mission Operations Control Room 2 and the Christopher C. Kraft Jr. Mission Control Center), Building 9 (location of the Space Vehicle Mockup Facility) and Rocket Park with a restored Saturn V rocket.

 Mission Mars

-The exhibit Mission Mars opened in January 2017 and was developed with the help of NASA.
+The exhibit Mission Mars opened in January 2017 (as of July 2026 this exhibit has been replaced) and was developed with the help of NASA.
 It focuses on the work NASA is doing now to plan for future travel to Mars.
 Mission Mars teaches visitors about the planet through a variety of activities that transport them to the Martian landscape, including a virtual reality wall, real-time weather forecasts, and a Mars meteorite that guests can touch.
 Visitors can also see a full-size Orion research capsule, experience an Orion spacecraft simulator, and get a look at the next generation of Mars rovers.